olmallet81/URT/README.md

 ## R wrapper

-In this sections we are going to compare the performance of RccpURT, R6 classes and Rcpp functions with the original URT in C++ code using the linear algebra library Armadillo by running ./URT/R/benchmark.R:
+In this section we are going to compare the performance of RccpURT, R6 classes and Rcpp functions with the original URT in C++ code using the linear algebra library Armadillo by running ./URT/R/benchmark.R:

 ```R
 suppressMessages(library(RcppURT))